Xiaomi Mi 11 Lite 4G Review: Thin and Light and in Many Ways Just Right

 Source: Manufacturer supplied review sample

-What I Like: Fingerprint reader built into the power button is very accurate; Facial recognition works well; Thin and light design; 90Hz screen refresh rate on a bright display; Camera does a good job and has plenty of features; Dual SIM and it accepts a microSD memory card; The phone feels and performs like it should cost a lot more than around $300!
+What I Like: The fingerprint reader built into the power button is very accurate; The facial recognition works well; The design is thin and light; 90Hz screen refresh rate on a bright display; The camera does a good job and has plenty of features; It has a dual SIM tray, and it accepts a microSD memory card; The phone feels and performs like it should cost a lot more than around $300!

 What Needs Improvement: The Boba Black back is a fingerprint magnet; No IP dust- or water-resistance rating